janat08/socialNetwork/README.md

 show admission info
-background images on users walls (so computer I used to use for testing images, is no longer able to install meteor for testing, but according to css the image should be there) invite friends
+background images on users walls (so computer I used to use for testing images, is no longer able to install meteor for testing, but according to css the image should be there) invite friends fixed the bug where visiting friends wall will kick you out fixed post to all make tickets go through email, and delete images after instance is over city search using administrative_area_level_2

 Schema